Brandonkhumalo/my-school-hub/replit.md

 -   **Security Note:** This two-step verification (parent request → admin approval) prevents unauthorized access to student records.

 ### Teacher Platform Features
 -   **Marks Entry:** Teachers can add and update student marks for subjects they teach, with support for different exam types (test, quiz, assignment, midterm, final exam).
+Student list is intelligently filtered to show only: (1) students who have existing marks for that subject with the teacher, or (2) students in classes taught by that teacher.
 -   **Attendance Register:** Daily attendance tracking with four status options (Present, Absent, Late, Excused).
 -   **Subject Performance Analytics:** View comprehensive statistics including class average, pass rate (≥50%), top 5 performers, and exam type breakdowns.
 -   **Parent-Teacher Messaging:** Two-way communication system allowing teachers to view messages from parents and reply to them.
 Messages are organized by conversation with message history.
+-   **Navigation:** Complete sidebar with links to Dashboard, Add Marks, Attendance, Performance, and Messages.
 -   **API Endpoints:**
     - `GET /api/teachers/subjects/` - List subjects taught by teacher
-    - `GET /api/teachers/subjects/<id>/students/` - List students for a subject
+    - `GET /api/teachers/subjects/<id>/students/` - List students for a subject (filtered by class or existing results)
     - `POST /api/teachers/subjects/<id>/marks/` - Add student marks
     - `GET /api/teachers/subjects/<id>/performance/` - View subject analytics
     - `GET /api/teachers/attendance/` - Get attendance register for a date